 The first wife of Henry VIII, Katherine of Aragon, was also the longest in that position.
 In the end they were married over two decades before Henry married his ill-fated second wife Anne Boleyn.

-It was on this day in history that Katherine of Aragon “had her day in court” and made quite the scene.
-On the 21st of June 1529, Katherine, the Queen, gave the speech of her life, on her knees, before Henry VIII and the rest of those present at the hearing.
+It was on the 21st of June 1529 that Katherine of Aragon “had her day in court” and made quite the scene.
+Katherine, the Queen, gave the speech of her life, on her knees, before Henry VIII and the rest of those present at the hearing.
 She has been quoted as saying:

 “Sir, I beseech you for all the loves that hath been between us, and for the love of God, let me have justice and right, take of me some pity and compassion, for I am a poor woman and a stranger born out of your dominion, I have here no assured friend, and much less indifferent counsel: I flee to you as to the head of justice within this realm.
 Alas!
 Sir, wherein have I offended you, or what occasion of displeasure have I designed against your will and pleasure?
 Intending (as I perceive) to put me from you, I take God and all the world to witness, that I have been to you a true and humble wife, ever conformable to your will and pleasure, that never said or did anything to the contrary thereof, being always well pleased and contented with all things wherein ye had any delight or dalliance, whether it were in little or much, I never grudged in word or countenance, or showed a visage or spark of discontentation.
 I loved all those whom ye loved only for your sake, whether I had cause or no; and whether they were my friends or my enemies.
 This twenty years I have been your true wife or more, and by me ye have had divers children, although it hath pleased God to call them out of this world, which hath been no default in me.